synshop/rtfm/docs/admins/Synshop.org Hosting.md

 ## Intro

-The main [shop website](https://synshop.org) is hosted on new lagos (`new-lagos.synshop.org`) via [Certbot](https://certbot.eff.org/).
-A script pulls from the  [main repo on github](https://github.com/synshop/synshop.org) and then uses [Jekyll](https://jekyllrb.com/) to build the site into the directy where [Caddy](https://caddyserver.com/) serves the static files from.
+The main [shop website](https://synshop.org) is hosted on new lagos (`new-lagos.synshop.org`) with the web server [Caddy](https://caddyserver.com/).
+A script pulls from the [main repo on github](https://github.com/synshop/synshop.org) and then uses [Jekyll](https://jekyllrb.com/) to build the site into the directy where Caddy serves the static files from.
 There is a script that runs every 5 minutes to check for a new version on Github.

 ## Updating the website